Leyland number

 The requirement that x and y both be greater than 1 is important, since without it every positive integer would be a Leyland number of the form x1 + 1x.
 Also, because of the commutative property of addition, the condition x ≥ y is usually added to avoid double-covering the set of Leyland numbers (so we have 1 < y ≤ x).

 Leyland primes

-A Leyland prime is a Leyland number that is also a prime.
+A Leyland prime is a Leyland number that is prime.
 The first such primes are: